Cedarhurst wins badge for best memory care

 U.S. News surveyed 4,000 communities across the nation and 43% of those communities earned at least one “Best” badge of recognition.
 Of that percentage, Cedarhurst of Farmington won a badge for Best Memory Care.

-“Cedarhurst of Farmington is truly honored,” said Brenna Mire, executive director of Cedarhurst of Farmington.
+“Cedarhurst of Farmington is truly honored,” said Brenna Mire, executive director.
 “Our team goes above and beyond for not only our residents but also their families and fellow team members.
 They strive each and every day to truly make a difference in our community and it is that compassion and dedication that this honor reflects.”

 People are also reading…